philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

 ### Round 2

 Within the second round every Wikipedia article was fully processed by OpenIE.
-As mentioned above, to provide a understandable visualization, the dataset had to be reduced.
-This was done by selecting only the nodes, that are somehow connected to the main node, which is the name of the politician.
+As mentioned above, to provide an meaningful visualization, the graph, generated from triples, had to be reduced.
+This was done by selecting only nodes, that are connected to the main node.
+But not only directly connected nodes were selected, but also every node that has a valid path to the main node, which is the name of the politician.

 These are the graphs of the Wikipedia articles shown in Round 1, but processed in this manner: